-Fixed deposits are one of the most popular investment options in India..
-One of the reasons for its popularity is the low risk that comes with the investment.
-Instead of being market-linked, your corpus in an FD earns the assured interest that the bank offers.
-The fixed interest rate makes investment planning easier as well.
+Fixed deposits are one of the most popular investment options in India.
+One of the reasons for its popularity is the low risk associated with the investment.
+The fixed interest rate makes investment planning easier.

-But one drawback of FD is that the returns may not always beat inflation.
-Inflation is a phenomenon that impairs the value of the money we have.
-If the FD interest rates stay below the inflation rate, your investment will lose its value despite the visible growth.
+FDs’ drawback is that the returns may only beat inflation.
+Your investment will lose value if the FD interest rates stay below the inflation rate.
 This could be a problem in the long term.

 But if FD, the favourite option for many, is not beneficial, what are the alternatives?
-Let us take a look at some better investments than FD which can offer high potential returns.
+Let us look at better investments than FD, which can offer high potential returns.

 Investment Options that are Better than FDs

-It is not easy to measure how beneficial an investment option is.
+It takes work to measure how beneficial an investment option is.
 The results may even vary according to the attribute you use to compare the same.
-But in this case, let us take returns as the scale of measuring.
-Below are five better investments than FDs in that aspect:
+But in this case, let us take returns as the measuring scale.
+Below are five better investment options than FDs in that aspect:

 1) Bond Investments